open-turo/swift-test-drs/README.md

 This generates a mock with the prefix "Mock" so in this case the generated mock type would be `MockNetworkClientProtocol`.

 > **Note:** While the above example is adding a type to a protocol, you can also add mocks to classes and structs.
 In the case of a class, the generated mock is a subclass of the class you add the mock to.
+When attached to a struct, a new mock struct is created.
+Mocking a struct can be useful in cases where you can't add the `@AddMock` macro to a protocol definition or when you need a mock that conforms to multiple protocols.

 ### Stubbing Functions